lgblgblgb/xemu/README.md

 modify its Makefile probably, install it, create compatibility symlinks for Xemu ...
 If you trust into the version Xemu uses, probably it's better to do the task with a single command.
-It needs you to be at the top directory of the downloaded/cloned Xemu repository.
+It needs you to be at the top directory of the downloaded or cloned Xemu repository.
 You may want to run this as root, or at least you need to have `sudo` capabilities.
 The command:

     build/install-cross-win-mingw-sdl-on-linux.sh /usr/local/bin

-This command will install stuffs in /usr/local/cross-tools (regardless of the parameter!) and create symlinks in /usr/local/bin.
-If it's not in your PATH by default, you may need to put it, or use different argument than /usr/local/bin.
+This command will install stuffs in `/usr/local/cross-tools` (regardless of the parameter!) and create symlinks in `/usr/local/bin`.
+If it's not in your `PATH` by default, you may need to put it, or use different argument than `/usr/local/bin`.

 Then you can say the following for 32 bit or 64 bit build process (in general, 32 bit version should be avoided on any OS - for performance reasons as well):